RoBoT095/printnotes/DEVLOG.md

 - Added Superscript and Subscript markdown syntax
   - Needed to add strikethrough due to it being `~strike~` instead of `~~strike~~`
+- Added extra whitespace at the bottom to note editor

 ### (September 23, 2025)